Greevee/DashBoard/README.md

 ```
 and so on...

-##In process
-Apis in development:
-- api/teamspeak

 ##Installation
 There is no automatic installer yet, it's on the ToDo List!

-- Download Visual Studio -> Load Programm -> Publish to an existing IIS
+- Download Visual Studio -> Load project -> Publish to an existing IIS
 - The application Pool User needs administrator privileges!
 - There must be a firewall entry for the port of the page.